 So Milo was sprawled out on the bed, oblivious to or hypnotized by his blinking collar.
 I couldn’t tell which.
 Luckily we had a spare battery, so now we have three months to get another one, and if things go according to plan, we’ll forget all about it until his collar starts blinking again.

 That’s the state of contemporary batteries.
 Oddness.
 AA is probably the most common, but that doesn’t always mean it’s the battery that’s needed.
 I have a clock on my upstairs desk that takes an N battery.
 What the heck is an N battery?
 When I finally found a place nearby that sold them, I bought four.
 I put one in the clock, but I have no idea where I put the other three.

 I wish every device with a battery sent out a warning of when they were losing power.
 My watch will start to tick off ten-second chunks of time when the battery is going, and most of the devices with a screen of some kind will have an icon, but there are still some things that will simply stop working.
-This is the case with my father-in-law’s TV remote control, and once this happens, his whole system of television watching breaks down.

 Batteries.
 They’re as much a part of our lives as anything else.
-Cars are running on them now, although not for very far, but I’ve seen them silently zipping down the road and at the public charging stations, tethered to their lifeline.
+Cars are running on them now, although not for very far, and I’ve seen them silently zipping down the road and at the public charging stations, tethered to their lifeline.
 I think that’s remarkable and I hope they improve to the point where they are a real choice for people.
 I doubt I’ll ever get one, though.
 I have enough things blinking at me.